vibe13/aerogear-push-quickstarts/server/contacts-mobile-picketlink-secured/README.md

 * Add a new Contact
 * List/Detail view switcher, depending on what is currently displayed
 * About information
-* Role Assignment - only available to users with the 'admin' role
 * Theming - apply various themes (only on the List view)
-* Logout - Logs out and returns to the Login page

-**Role Assignment page**

-* User name and Role name to be assigned

 **Details page**